BOOK NOW

 Pricing & Registration:

-Tickets on sale from 6th February 2026 till 9th March
+Tickets on sale from 6 February 2026 until 9 March

-By the end of this webinar, attendees will:
+By the end of this workshop, attendees will:

 • Understand the most significant CIS technology developments from the past year